ravindu644/Android-Kernel-Tutorials/README.md

 - Patience

 ### 🛠 Install required dependencies for compiling kernels
-- Command below only for Debian-based distros like Ubuntu, Linux Mint, Debian and etc.
+- The command below only for Debian-based distros like Ubuntu, Linux Mint, Debian and etc.
-- You can compile other kernel with other distros, like Arch-based `(pacman)` and CentOS/RHL-based `(yay)`/`(dnf)`. **However, we won't provide it here.
+- You can compile kernel with other distros, like Arch-based `(pacman)` and CentOS/RHL-based `(yay)`/`(dnf)`. **However, we won't provide it here.
 Please search related packages below that match with your distro!**
 - Paste the code below in your terminal to start installation:

 ```bash